DrewH-NJIT/AU_Twiiter/README.md

 # Project 2 - *Twator*

-**Name of your app** is an android app that allows a user to view his Twitter timeline.
+**Twator** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **X** hours spent in total